steveoc64/petstore/README.md

 ## Design Decisions - Docker

-There are a LOT of different options when building a docker container, from including a full OS and building the app inside the container, through to a minimalist container.
+There are many different options when building a docker container, from including a full OS and building the app inside the container, through to a minimalist container.

 I have chosen the minimalist approach with this project: